grafana/alloy/docs/sources/tutorials/get-started.md

 ## Inspect your Configuration in the {{< param "PRODUCT_NAME" >}} UI

-Open [http://localhost:12345] and click the Graph tab at the top, which will show something similar to the following:
+Open [http://localhost:12345] and click the Graph tab at the top.
+The graph should look similar to the following:

 {{< figure src="/media/docs/alloy/tutorial/healthy-config.png" alt="Logs reported by Alloy in Grafana" >}}

-The UI allows us to see a visual representation of the pipeline we are building with our {{< param "PRODUCT_NAME" >}}
+The UI allows you to see a visual representation of the pipeline you built with your {{< param "PRODUCT_NAME" >}} component configuration.
-component configuration.
-We can further see that the components are healthy, and we are ready to go.
+We can see that the components are healthy, and you are ready to go.

 ## Log into Grafana and Explore Loki Logs

-Open [http://localhost:3000/explore] to access Grafana's Explore feature.
-Select Loki as the data source, and click the "Label Browser" button to select a file that {{< param "PRODUCT_NAME" >}} as sent to Loki.
+Open [http://localhost:3000/explore] to access Explore feature in Grafana.
+Select Loki as the data source and click the "Label Browser" button to select a file that {{< param "PRODUCT_NAME" >}} has sent to Loki.

-Here we can see that logs are flowing through to Loki as expected, and the end-to-end configuration was successful!
+Here you can see that logs are flowing through to Loki as expected, and the end-to-end configuration was successful!

 {{< figure src="/media/docs/alloy/tutorial/loki-logs.png" alt="Logs reported by Alloy in Grafana" >}}

 ## Conclusion

-Congratulations, you have fully installed and configured {{< param "PRODUCT_NAME" >}}, and shipped logs from your local host to a Grafana stack.
+Congratulations, you have fully installed and configured {{< param "PRODUCT_NAME" >}}, and sent logs from your local host to a Grafana stack.
 In the following tutorials, you will learn more about configuration concepts, metrics, and more advanced log scraping.

 [http://localhost:3000/explore]: http://localhost:3000/explore
 [http://localhost:12345]: http://localhost:12345